repotag/cutting_edge/README.md

 end
 ```

-This approach is especially useful on Heroku, where you can use [Heroku config variables](https://devcenter.heroku.com/articles/config-vars).
+This approach is especially useful on services like Render.com, where you can use [environment variables](https://render.com/docs/environment-variables).

 **NB: When adding repositories in config.rb, you must explicitly set the email attribute (or else email will be considered disabled for the repo).**